BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 **3. Write**

-- Wrote is a one to zero or many relation between ```Reviews``` and ```UserInfo```.
-A user can write the reviews on the review.
+- Wrote is a one to zero or many relation between ```Reviews``` and ```GameInfo```.
+A user can write reviews for games.
-- Assumption: Users may write reviews.
-A user can write multiple reviews, but a review must belong to one user.
+- Assumption: A user can write multiple reviews, but a review must belong to one user.

 **4. Search**